jakob9m/EntityFrameworkBlackJack/README.md

 # EntityFrameworkBlackJack
- This is a MVC project of a blackjack application, used for showcasing different concepts as data persistent storage, entity-framework, linq and WPF.
+ This is a WPF, MVC project of a blackjack application, used for showcasing data persistent storage through different concepts as entity-framework and linq.